Nanditha-bit/Ayur-herb/CAPACITOR_SETUP.md

 3. When ready to test new changes on device:
    \`\`\`bash
-   git pull  # Pull latest changes from Lovable npm install  # Install any new dependencies npm run build  # Build the web app npx cap sync  # Sync to native platforms npx cap run android  # or iOS
+   git pull  # Pull latest changes from npm install  # Install any new dependencies npm run build  # Build the web app npx cap sync  # Sync to native platforms npx cap run android  # or iOS
    \`\`\`

-## 📱 Testing Camera & Notifications
+## ðŸ“± Testing Camera & Notifications

 The app includes:
 - **Camera Hook** (`src/hooks/useCamera.ts`) - Take photos or pick from gallery